hyperledger/indy-hipe/text/protocols/semver.md

 differences make the message earlier or later than the version the recipient prefers.
 These messages will be robustly compatible.

-Recipients should also accept messages that differ only in that the message's minor version is earlier than their own preference.
+For major version >= 1, recipients should also accept messages that differ only in that the message's minor version is earlier than their own preference.
 In such a case, the recipient should degrade gracefully to use the earlier version of the protocol.
 If the earlier version lacks important features, the recipient may optionally choose to send, in addition to a response, a `problem-report` with code `version-with-degraded-features`.

 If a recipient supports protocol X version 1.0, it should tentatively accept messages with later minor versions (e.g., 1.2).
 Message types that